Azevedo05/Vehicle-Maintenance-App/LAUNCH_STATUS.md

 - [x] **Vehicle Image Dots**: Review the pagination dots that indicate which vehicle image is being viewed ("pontinhos"), ensuring they distinguish the active image clearly.
 - [ ] **Material Design 3 Compliance**: Conduct a review against [M3 Design Guidelines](https://m3.material.io/get-started) to ensure adhering to best practices.
 - [x] **Data Injection**: Create realistic dummy data using the user-provided images (to be placed in `assets/temp_images`).
-- [ ] **Interactive Empty State**: Add an arrow pointing to the "Add" button when the list is empty.
+- [x] **Interactive Empty State**: Add an arrow pointing to the "Add" button when the list is empty.
+- [x] **Image Viewer Modal**: Ensure the image viewer modal works correctly and is responsive and closes smoothly.
+- [x] **Change Onboarding colors**: Change the onboarding colors because they are too dark on light mode.
+- [x] **Aspect ratio on photos**: Ensure photos are displayed with correct aspect ratio on both Android and iOS.

+## 14. Electric Vehicle Support (Refinement)

+- [x] **Fix Edit Fuel Log Units**: Ensure "kWh" is displayed instead of "L" on the Add/Edit Fuel Log page when the vehicle type is Electric.
+- [x] **Separate Statistics**: Ensure kWh values are not aggregated with Liters in the Statistics page (Total Volume, Average Volume, etc.).